Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Results

 \paragraph{Analysis of Result–Thought Relationships} Ideally, agents should interpret results accurately, using informative signals to guide their reasoning, correct errors, or refine strategies.
 However, Table~\ref{tab:unholytable} shows both strengths and limitations in how agents process and respond to results.

 Across all agents, the most common relationship is follow-up, where a thought logically builds on the received result, such as responding to a failed test by suggesting a new patch.
 Refinement relationships are also frequent, indicating efforts to improve the solution based on results.
-Misinterpretations and no influence cases are less common but occur more often in failing trajectories, reflecting instances where agents ignore or misunderstand result signals.
+Misinterpretations and no influence cases are less common but occur in both failing and successful instances.
 For example, in \ra{}’s run on bug \textit{Cli\_11} at iteration 6, the agent misinterprets the result indicating that the last fix was empty and instead of suggesting a non-empty fix, it moves on to analyzing the code with the intention to change \textit{empty} function arguments.

 \paragraph{Analysis of Result–Action Relationships} The outcome of an action should shape the agent's next action.
 In successful runs, we observe a high proportion of triggering actions, where the result directly prompts a relevant next step.
 Informative actions are also common, as agents refine their actions based on information drawn from previous results.